waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-- **Immediate Maintenance is Mandatory:** I must perform maintenance (notepad, agents) and fix tools *immediately* when a manual approach fails repeatedly.
-Deferring these actions, as I did with my pathfinder, is a critical process failure.
-There is no "later" for an LLM.
+- **Trust the Data:** I must trust my verified conclusions documented in the notepad and the output of my tools/agents over my own perception.
+My failure to trust my conclusion that the western Seafoam Islands was a dead end led to a significant waste of time.
-- **Trust the Data Over Perception:** My pathfinder tool was NOT broken in the way I initially thought.
-I failed to correctly perceive impassable walls on the map, leading me to believe the tool was generating incorrect paths.
-The tool correctly navigated around obstacles I missed.
-I must trust the ground-truth data from the map XML over my own visual assessment.
+- **Immediate Maintenance is Mandatory:** I must perform maintenance (notepad, agents) and fix tools *immediately*.
+Deferring these actions is a critical process failure for an LLM.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.

 # II.
 Game Mechanics & Battle Intel